The Thorough Guide to Reykjavík

 9) Visit Snæfellsjökull National Park

-Iceland’s western peninsula, Snæfellsnes, is home the famous 700,000 year old, sub-glacial stratovolcano Snæfellsjökull, which was actually the influence for Jules Verne’s Journey to the Centre of the Earth.
+Iceland’s western peninsula, Snæfellsnes, is home to the famous 700,000-year-old, sub-glacial stratovolcano Snæfellsjökull, which was actually the influence for Jules Verne’s Journey to the Centre of the Earth.
 This large national park boasts diverse landscapes and numerous natural attractions, including expansive lava tubes, lava fields and Kirkjufell, the distinctly shaped Church Mountain.
 The park is also home to Djúpalón Black Sand Beach, where the remains of Edning, an Epine Fishing Trawler that was wrecked off the beach in 1948, can be found.
 The park is only a couple of hours’ drive from Reykjavík, making it an easy day trip from Iceland’s capital.

 10) See the Game of Thrones Filming Locations